 What is Tangent?

-Tangent Wave Ltd is a UK based manufacturer of high quality input devices.
-They sell a number products like the Ripple, the Element series, and the Wave.
+Tangent Wave Ltd is a UK based manufacturer of high-quality input devices.
+They sell a number of products like the Ripple, the Element series, and the Wave.
 In addition, there is an iPad software emulation called Element-Vs in both a free and paid version.

 All tools aim to give you a better – say more analogous – control through buttons, knobs, and trackerballs.

 In this review I discuss the four Element devices, aimed at the high-end: